 Choose your tools wisely

-Most LinkedIn tools for lead generation are browser-based, usually for Google Chrome.
+Most LinkedIn lead generation tools are browser-based, usually for Google Chrome.
 Although they can seem convenient, they are often the ones that LinkedIn can spot suspicious activity from.

 You should steer clear of many of these chrome-based tools.
 Instead, try a cloud-based solution.
 They’re often safer and mean that you’re less likely to get your LinkedIn account restricted or banned.